 The Screenshotlayer API is easy to integrate and works without requiring a queue.
 With the Screenshotlayer API, you can create a reliable web snapshot automation service.
 You can capture daily, weekly or monthly, and create an archive if you need.

-In this post, we will integrate Screenshotlayer API into a cross-platform desktop and mobile application using the Delphi FireMonkey Low-Code Wizard.
+In this post, we will use the Delphi FireMonkey Low-Code Wizard to integrate Screenshotlayer API into a cross-platform desktop and mobile application with Windows Apps Studio.

 What is the Screenshotlayer API?